larrymotuzis24/fermats-near-miss/README.md

 # Looking for Fermat’s Last Theorem Near Misses
+# Note for proffesor - Kaushalkumar Dineshbhai Sharma had trouble with github so he just shared his code with me.
+# His contributions included a lot of the core logic and coding.

 ## What this program does
 Prompts the user for n (3–11) and k (≥10), iterates all x,y in [10..k] to find the smallest